The Basic Ground Rules For Walking The Talk In My World. And Maybe Yours Too.

 You’ll need all the help you can get…And you’ll need to give all the help you can afford to give.

 Nobody knows where this is going.
-That’s why they call it the brave new world.
-It’s not for the feint of heart.
+That’s why they call it the Brave New World.

 You have no groups that fit your search